camunda/camunda-docs/docs/guides/getting-started/create-camunda-cloud-account.md

 Fill in the form and submit or signup using the social signup buttons.

-If you choose for the form, you'll receive a confirmation e-mail.
+If you choose the form, you'll receive a confirmation e-mail.
 Click on the link to verify your e-mail address and set your password.

 ## Login to your Camunda Cloud account